Terms & Policies

 Special Events

 Special billing events may be made available from time to time based on the needs of providers.
-For example, closing a consultation with an instruction to bill at the Under-14, CSC or HUHC rate; or zero-rating the bill in cases where a request could not be satisfied.
+For example, closing a consultation with an instruction to bill at a special category rate; or zero-rating the bill in cases where a request could not be satisfied.
 Any such special billing events will be notified to you as they become available.

 Payments and Service Fees